rxweb/rxweb/docs/reactive-form-validators/validation-validators/lowerCase.md

 ---
 title: lowerCase
-description: lowerCase validation validator will allow only lowercase to be entered, If user tries to enter any case except lower then the property will become invalid.
+description: lowerCase validation validator will allow user to enter only the lowercase alphabets.
 author: rxcontributortwo

 ---